 Visiting the waterfalls of Dominical & Uvita, Costa Rica

 Visiting the waterfalls of Dominical & Uvita: Nauyaca, Poza Azul, Cascada Verde, El Pavon

 Nauyaca Waterfalls, Dominical

 Let’s start with the biggest and most impressive waterfall of our area, the Nauyaca Waterfalls.
 Nauyaca consist of several waterfalls, the highest being 45 meters (148 ft).
 There is plenty of room to swim in the big natural swimming pool of 1.000 m2 (10.800 ft2).
 Some parts of the pool are 6 m (20ft) deep.
 Are you one of those dare devils that want to jump from the waterfall?
 Look for a guide and ask him where to jump from and how to get there.
 The setting is gorgeous since Nauyaca Waterfalls are being surrounded by dense tropical jungle.
 Nauyaca Waterfalls can be visited year round, there is always plenty of water, also during dry season.

 Nauyaca is not the most easiest waterfall to go to.
-The hike to Nauyaca Waterfalls takes about 45 minutes to an hour (one way).
+The hike to Nauyaca Waterfalls takes about 50 minutes to an hour (one way).
 The way towards the waterfalls goes slightly up and the climate is warm and humid, which makes the walk tough for some people.
 But most people enjoy the hike, also because it is very common to spot some wildlife along the way.
 Another possibility is visiting Nauyaca Waterfalls by horseback riding tour or a 4×4 tour (you can find more information on these tours here).
 For all options, you first need to go to the ticket office of Don Lulo (also named: Nauyaca Waterfalls Horseback Riding Tour) which is located on Route 243 to San Isidro del General, about 10 km (6 mi) from Dominical (we have marked the exact location on the google maps area of this page).